INTERNSHIP PILOT PROGRAM

 • Environmental studies: Learn about Seicho-No-Ie's "Office in the Forest" and how it has revolutionized business from an environmentally friendly, carbon neutral perspective.
 From plans to execution, you will get an inside look into how this innovative program has integrated recycling, reforestation, reduced carbon footprint diets, and clean energy into everyday life.
 You will be working together with a close team of dedicated individuals focused on studying ways for people to become better stewards of our planet thereby ensuring that the earth will be as pristine as possible for generations to come.
 From this information, interns may work on projects such as creation of educational materials for outreach, brainstorming ways of expanding the carbon neutral environment to other aspects of business, or planning local implementation of environmentally friendly practices at home.

 • Japanese language and culture: Japanese culture is rich with history which has shaped its unique modern society.
-From the performing arts to gardens to architecture, interns will have the opportunity to experience Japanese culture firsthand in Hokuto City and Uji City, Kyoto.
+From the performing arts to gardens to architecture, interns will have the opportunity to experience Japanese culture firsthand in Hokuto City.
 You will also be able to practice Japanese with staff and gain experience in translating and interpreting.
 Intern projects may include presentations on what Seicho-No-Ie is doing and its relatability to the United States, live interpretation of lectures, or translation of documents.

 No matter which path you choose, we hope that you will have an immersive, interactive, and educational experience during your time with us!